cqc-alec/qpr/qpr.md

 ### Coherence

-It is mostly straightforward to translate QIR to this representation.
-However, there may be some cases where it is not: I discuss the question of how to handle arrays and references below.
+It is straightforward to translate QIR to this representation.

 There is a minor issue with the ordering of write operations.
 Branching from F-nodes, although it does not introduce any ambiguity in the data, allows